csningli/MultiAgent/2/README.md

 # MultiAgent 2
-To work with MultiAgent 2, you need to prepare with the selected version according to the following instructions.
+To work with MultiAgent 2, you at first need to prepare the working environment according to the following instructions.

 # Environment
 ## Download Multiagent